top of page

 Opportunity:

-Create a unified Events & Status hub with real-time updates, device health indicators, and quick actions to resolve issues instantly.
+Create a unified Events & Status hub with real-time health indicators and instant actions.

 Opportunity: